On the approximation capability of GNNs in node classification/regression tasks: Conclusion

 \section{Conclusion}

 In this paper, we have shown that GNNs can approximate, in probability, any function that preserves the unfolding equivalence (i.e., that passes the 1--WL test).
-Our proof improves existing results both because it is constructive and because it is more general, since it holds for measurable functions.
-Moreover, by using the developed theory, we have provided details on the GNN architectures that can reach a given approximation, we have shown that the unfolding trees and the 1--WL test result in the same equivalence between nodes, and that the 1--WL test converges in $r+1$ steps, where $r$ is the diameter of the graph.
+Our proof improves on existing results both because it applies to node classification/regression tasks and because it is more general, since it holds for measurable functions.
+Moreover, by using our theoretical framework, we have provided details on the GNN architectures that can reach a given approximation, including the number of iteration/layers, the state dimension and the architecture of $\text{AGGREGATE}^{(k)}$, $\text{COMBINE}^{(k)}$ and $\text{READOUT}$ networks.

-Future developments in this theoretical framework may include further extensions of our results beyond the 1--WL domain and covering GNN models not considered by the framework used in this paper.
-Moreover, the proposed results are mainly focused on the expressive power of GNNs, but GNNs with the same expressive power may differ for other fundamental properties, e.g., the computational and memory requirements and the generalization capability.
-Understanding how the architecture of $\text{AGGREGATE}^{(k)}$, $\text{COMBINE}^{(k)}$ and $\text{READOUT}$ impact on those properties is of fundamental importance for practical applications of GNNs.
+Future developments may include further extensions of our results beyond the traditional 1--WL domain and covering GNN models not considered by the framework used in this paper.
+For instance, it would be interesting to characterize the class of \textit{node--focused} functions learnable by a specific GNN model in terms of the isomorphism--wise test paradigm on which it has been built (see \cite{bodnar2021weisfeilera,bodnar2021weisfeilerb} for examples of GNNs built following isomorphism test mechanisms different from the 1--WL test).
+Moreover, the proposed results are mainly focused on the expressive power of GNNs, but GNNs with the same expressive power may differ for other fundamental properties, e.g., the computational and memory requirements and the generalization capability (that can be measured through well--established metrics, such as Rademacher complexity and VC--dimension, as pointed out in Section \ref{rel_work}, or evaluated in terms of neurocognitive task learning \cite{brugiapaglia2020generalizing,brugiapaglia2022invariance,d2023generalization}).
+Understanding how the architecture of $\text{AGGREGATE}^{(k)}$, $\text{COMBINE}^{(k)}$ and $\text{READOUT}$ impacts on those properties is of fundamental importance for practical applications of GNNs.